danklotz/openNotes/micro-reviews.md

 - *Murphy (2012) Machine Learning.* Very good to look things up, but not made for *reading* it cover to cover.
 Also, over 1k pages!
 WTF.
 - *Page (2018) The Model Thinker.* Very enjoyable.
 - ⭐️ *Polan (2018): A Place of My Own.* A very good book if you are interested in architecture and building (as a hobby I guess).
 Poetic, complex, well-paced.
 And, exactly the right length for such a book.
 - *Priest (2017): Logic: A Very Short Introduction.* Very nice book.
-I think the different chapters are best enjoyed with some pause between each one (even or maybe even because that will necessaite some backtracking trough the short booklet).
+I think the different chapters are best enjoyed with some pause between each one (even or maybe even because that will necessitate some backtracking trough the short booklet).
 - *Proctor & Schiebinger (ed, 2008) Proctor, R: Agnotology.* More interesting than I expected, less than I hoped.
 - *Otto (2019) Wütendes Wetter.* Auf der Suche nach den Schuldigen für Hitzewellen, Hochwasser und Stürme.
 German. *Interesting popular science book about the genesis climate attribution studies.
 Maybe a tidbit too long for the info that is provided*.
 - *Samir (2016): Philosophy of Science: A Very Short Introduction.* I liked it very much so.
 Very short, but well argued.
 Not sure how much prior knowledge is useful to enjoy the book.